insected/bobbae_gcp-wiki/Infrastructure-as-Code.md

 ## Cloud Foundation Toolkit

 The Cloud Foundation Toolkit provides a series of reference templates for Deployment Manager and Terraform which reflect Google Cloud best practices.
 These templates can be used off-the-shelf to quickly build a repeatable enterprise-ready foundation in Google Cloud.
 This frees you to focus on deploying your applications on this baseline secure environment.
-And with infrastructure as code (IaC), you can easily update the foundation as your needs change.
+And with infrastructure as code, you can easily update the foundation as your needs change.

 [https://cloud.google.com/foundation-toolkit/](https://cloud.google.com/foundation-toolkit/)